 A message from Mary J. Newburn ’97, President of the Alumni Association

-Get on your walking shoes for the one and only P-rade, which will begin at 2 p.m. sharp Saturday with the Old Guard at the top of the route!
-Check the map in the back of this booklet for the new P-rade route.
-And for the grand finale, don’t miss the spectacular lawn concert and unrivaled fireworks later that evening with seating at Princeton Stadium.
+And at 2 p.m. get ready for the one and only P-rade.
+Check the map on the site for the new P-rade route.
+For the grand finale, don’t miss the spectacular orchestra concert and fireworks later that evening with seating in Powers Field at Princeton Stadium.

 Mary J. Newburn ’97